tohami/pizzaApp/README.md

 - I have not used dagger for dependency injection, instead I build simple DI manually to provide the required dependency, for task purpose.
 - I use RX only to manage the communication between the Repo and Presenter.
+- In the Repository i am not forward the Api response directry to the presenter , instead i wait the data to be save in db then i query db for new data , this give me single source of trust "in this situation the db" to avoid data redundancy, and easy maintain data from different sources .
 - I have built a similar sample for movie db. in MVVM using the new architecture component.
 It provide cleaner code and better functionality and state management Check the sample here https://github.com/tohami/MovieDB-example